-The arrival of glorious weather has finally heralded the start of summer.
-Whether you have a dog who enjoys long lingering walks or a sun-worshipping cat who stays closer to home, this season comes with its hazards and it’s important you know how to protect your pets.
+Whether you have a dog who enjoys long lingering walks or a sun-worshipping cat who stays closer to home, this summer season comes with its hazards and it’s important you know how to protect your pets from the heat.

 Keep your cool

 When temperatures rise above 23°C it can start to become too hot for dogs, especially for those with flat faces (such as Pugs and Bulldogs) and those with thick or dark-coloured coats.
 Dogs are unable to sweat like we do and rely on panting to cool themselves down, which is not as effective.

 As the temperature increases, so do the risks of heatstroke, and it’s important to know how to tell when your pet’s had enough.
 Excessive panting means it’s time for a ‘time out’ but if your dog begins drooling heavily, vomits or loses consciousness then you must seek emergency veterinary attention.